 - 1. What is the relationship between "ecology" and spirituality according to the Yanomami shaman Davi Kopenawa? - 2.
 How is the forest constantly regenerating itself, according to Davi Kopenawa, and what is the meaning of urihi? - 3.
-What are some distinguishing features of Amazonian Indigenous cosmologies? - 4.
-Why are shamans such important figures in Indigenous Amazonian?
-What special powers do they have?
+How do mask dances in the Comeyafu locality of Colombia help to ensure a reliable supply of animal resources?